stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ### Interface `Uninhabited`

-There is an interface in the *Prelude* for expressing this: `Uninhabited`, with its sole function `uninhabited`.
+There is an interface in the *Prelude* for uninhabited types: `Uninhabited` with its sole function `uninhabited`.
 Have a look at its documentation at the REPL.
 You will see, that there is already an impressive number of implementations available, many of which involve data type